tonychangmsu/flowFromImages/README.md

 # flowFromImages

 There are very few USGS gages in smaller streams.
-Most of the work of the Ecology Section at the USGS Conte Lab involves estimating population dynamics of streams fishes.
+Most of the work of the Ecology Section at the USGS S.O.
+Conte Lab involves estimating population dynamics of streams fishes.
 One of the key population drivers is stream flow.
 Here, we evaluate whether we can use deep learning alogithms to estimate stream flow from cell phone images.
 The raw images are at http://fpe.ecosheds.org and were taken during daily dog walks on the Sawmill River in Montague, MA.

 We use the keras package in R to estimate flow from images using a 2d convolution network.